 Within the National Association of Collegiate Directors of Athletics (NACDA), Record has served on both the executive committee and the Director’s Cup Committee.
 Within the NCAA, she served on the Women’s Soccer Committee and the Regional Soccer Committee.

 A native of Charlottesville, she graduated from Virginia and earned an M.S. degree in sports management from Florida State.
-She has two sons – Kyle, 26 who lives in California and Josh, 21, a junior student-athlete at the College of Charleston.
+She has two sons – Kyle, who lives in California and Josh, a former student-athlete at the College of Charleston.

 |Position:||Director of Athletics|